kitt-browser/dev-server/README.md

 ### Setting `EXTENSION_DIR_ROOT`
-If you don't want to use `exts/` subfolder to develop your extensions, you can set the `EXTENSION_DIR_ROOT` environmental variable and point it to the absloute of a folder where your extensions subfolders are stored.
+If you don't want to use `exts/` subfolder to develop your extensions, you can set the `EXTENSION_DIR_ROOT` environmental variable and point it to the absolute path of a folder where your extensions subfolders are located.

 ## IMPORTANT!